 - Nanomaterials in packaging or coatings of packaging must not be used.
 At present, the legal provisions regarding the labelling of nanomaterials are not sufficient.
 If you have any concerns, please insure yourself back with your manufacturer or request a declaration of no objection regarding the use of nanoscale substances.
-Nanoscale particles can be found in packaging, for example, in products with special antibacterial coatings, special properties with regard to the migration of gases and surfaces with special adhesion properties. - Packaging materials must not contain mould protection agents. - Coatings, dyes or inks that contain phthalates if they will be in direct contact with foodstuffs are not permitted. - Polyvinyl chloride (PVC) and chlorinated packaging in general is not permitted. - Packaging material must not be made from materials or substances that contain, have been derived from, or manufactured using, genetically modified organisms or genetically engineered enzymes.
+Nanoscale particles can be found in packaging, for example, in products with special antibacterial coatings, special properties with regard to the migration of gases and surfaces with special adhesion properties. - Packaging materials must not contain mould protection agents. - Coatings, dyes or inks that contain phthalates if they will be in direct contact with foodstuffs are not permitted. - Polyvinyl chloride (PVC) and chlorinated packaging in general is not permitted.
+As there is currently still limited availability for all technical applications (especially for acidic products and generally for bottles), the certifying organisation may grant an exemption for inner coatings of closure lids and caps (EXP XIX: Chapter 7.19.). - Packaging material must not be made from materials or substances that contain, have been derived from, or manufactured using, genetically modified organisms or genetically engineered enzymes.
 This applies in particular to bio-based plastics produced from genetically modified renewable raw materials. - Synthetic coatings for cheese if they contain fungicides are not permitted.